Self-heating effects and switching dynamics in graphene multiterminal Josephson junctions

 By numerically solving the set of differential equations for the network of Josephson junctions and resistors, we obtain differential resistance maps as shown in Figs.\,\ref{fig:1}.e and \ref{fig:1}.f.
 The model is capable of capturing the most prominent features of the measured differential resistance map: (i) the central superconducting region and (ii) the superconducting arms, corresponding to the coexistence of normal current and supercurrent.
 In the context of this model, the SC arms can be further discussed.
 The total current between any pair of terminals ($I_1$, $I_2$ and $I_3$) is determined by the Kirchhoff and Josephson equations for a given $I_U$ and $I_R$.
-It can be shown that for arbitrary $I_R$, a single value of $I_U$ exists for each junction for which the total junction current $I_i=0$ (see Supporting Information).
+It can be shown that for arbitrary $I_R$, a single value of $I_U$ exists for each junction for which the total junction current $I_i=0$ (see Appendix\,\ref{app:sim}).
 The ratio of $I_U/I_R$ for which $I_i=0$ is determined solely by the normal resistances and is independent of $I_U$ and $I_R$.
 Therefore, we expect to observe superconductivity in the vicinity of lines with slopes defined by the normal resistances.
-We also note that, in this particular geometry, due to Kirchhoff's law, a single junction cannot switch to the normal state alone, a voltage drop has to appear on either two or all three junctions simultaneously.
+We also note that, in this particular geometry, due to Kirchhoff's law which states that the sum of voltages in a closed loop has to be zero, a single junction cannot switch to the normal state alone, a voltage drop has to appear on either two or all three junctions simultaneously.
 Therefore, outside the central SC region, the SC arms correspond to a configuration where only a single junction is superconducting and the other two resides in the normal state.
 On the other hand, several missing features can also be identified in the simulated resistance maps.
 The most prominent example is the decay of superconductivity that can be observed in the measurements along the superconducting arms.
 While the width of these arms in the simulated maps is constant towards higher current bias values, in the measurements a clear narrowing of the zero-resistance regions can be observed.
-Furthermore, in the measured resistance maps an extended region exists where all three junctions switch to the normal state simultaneously (e.g. marked by star symbol in Fig.\,\ref{fig:1}.b), whereas in the simulated maps, this simultaneous switching of all three junctions can only be observed for a single bias value $I_{R}^{*}$ (marked also by vertical dashed line in Fig.\,\ref{fig:1}.d).
-Finally, multiple resonant features (e.g. marked by white arrows in Fig.\,\ref{fig:1}.c) are visible in the measurements parallel to the superconducting arms that are attributed to multiple Andreev reflections\,\cite{Pankratova2020} which cannot be accounted for by our simple model.
+Furthermore, in the measured resistance maps an extended region exists where all three junctions switch to the normal state simultaneously (e.g. marked by star symbol in Fig.\,\ref{fig:1}.b), whereas in the simulated maps, this simultaneous switching of all three junctions can only be observed for a single bias value $I_{R}^{*}$ (marked also by vertical dashed line in Fig.\,\ref{fig:1}.e).
+Finally, multiple resonant features (e.g. marked by white arrows in Fig.\,\ref{fig:1}.c) are visible in the measurements parallel to the superconducting arms that are attributed to multiple Andreev reflections (MAR)\,\cite{Pankratova2020} which cannot be accounted for by our simple model.
+We also note that MAR features are more pronounced for junction 1 than the other two junctions.
+This implies a larger contact transparency and may explain the larger critical current and lower resistance extracted for this junction.